Ferrovial: 21st century

 In August 2012, Ferrovial announced the sale of 10.6% of BAA to Qatar Holding for €607 million, retaining a 39.37% stake in the UK airports manager following the deal.
-In October of the same year, 5.2% of Heathrow Airports Holding was sold for €319.3 million to the firm CIC International.
+In October of the same year, it sold 5.2% of Heathrow Airports Holding for €319.3 million to CIC International.

 In 2014, the international trading company Ferrovial International was created.
-It was based in Spain and aimed to combine the company's active concessions, services, and construction abroad to participate in bids and thus be awarded new contracts.
+It was based in Spain and aimed to combine the company's active concessions, services, and construction abroad.
 That same year, the company reduced its stake in Heathrow Airport by up to 25% after selling the pension fund for universities and other British educational institutions; this was 8.65% of its shares in the parent company.
 With a contract to build an urban road in Saudi Arabia for €145 million, Ferrovial strengthened its presence in the Middle East.

-In 2015, it purchased 3 British airports (Aberdeen, Glasgow, and Southampton), for about €1.3 billion; it also strengthened its presence in the United Kingdom, where it was already a leader in services.
+In 2015, it purchased 3 British airports (Aberdeen, Glasgow, and Southampton), for about €1.3 billion.
 In addition, the central section of the Thames Tideway Tunnel was awarded in consortium with Laing O'Rourke.

-In 2016, Ferrovial expanded the 407 ETR in Toronto, Canada, which is considered the biggest highway in the world at 108 kilometers long and more than 200 entrance and exit points.
-In addition, it signed a contract to manage and renovate the largest and fifth busiest airport in the United States: Denver International Airport.
-It purchased the waste treatment company Biotran, strengthening its presence in the industrial services market.
-That same year, and for the fifteenth consecutive year, it appeared on the Dow Jones Sustainability Index (DJSI) and was the only Spanish company in the sector in the global and European index.
-Moreover, Ferrovial acquired Broadspectrum in May 2016.
-On June 30, 2018, it closed the sale of this company to Ventia.
+In 2016, Ferrovial expanded the 407 ETR in Toronto, Canada.
+In addition, it signed a contract to manage and renovate the largest and fifth-busiest airport in the United States: Denver International Airport.
+It purchased the waste treatment company Biotran.
+That same year, and for the fifteenth consecutive year, it appeared on the Dow Jones Sustainability Index (DJSI).
+In May 2016, Ferrovial acquired Broadspectrum.
+On 30 June 2018, it completed the sale of this company to Ventia.

 The company earned €376 million in 2016.
-Sales increased by 11% to €10.759 billion, and the Gross Operating Income (GOI) amounted to €944 million.
+Sales increased by 11% to €10.759 billion, and the Gross Operating Income (GOI) was €944 million.

 At the end of the decade, in 2017, Ferrovial entered the urban mobility business by working with Renault to launch the carsharing operator Zity in Madrid.
 In 2018, the company launched Wondo, a Mobility as a Service start-up to provide residents access to the main urban mobility services in Madrid.
-In 2021, it finalized the sale of Wondo to the Finnish company MaaS Global.
+In 2021, it sold Wondo to the Finnish company MaaS Global.